-7. Notification of District Policies, Regulations and Procedures Regarding Student Removal and Dismissal – The Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior) contains information about district policies, regulations and procedures regarding the removal and dismissal of students.
+7. Notification of District Policies, Regulations and Procedures Regarding Student Removal and Dismissal – The Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior) contains information about district policies, regulations and procedures regarding the removal and dismissal of students.
 Annually, the district or principals shall:

 7.1.
-Ensure licensed staff members are generally familiar with the provisions in the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior);
+Ensure licensed staff members are generally familiar with the provisions in the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior);

-7.2 Distribute the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior) through U.S. mail to all families with children in District 196 schools;
+7.2 Distribute the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior) through U.S. mail to all families with children in District 196 schools;

 7.3 Ensure all students receive an age-appropriate interpretation of the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior) at the start of the school year, and

-7.4 Assure placement of the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior) in the registration packet for new students.
+7.4 Assure placement of the Overview of Student Rights and Responsibilities (Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior) in the registration packet for new students.

 - Minnesota Statutes 14.63 – 14.69, Judicial review